kmcolli/iks-lab/book/connect-via-cli.md

 1. Enter your IBMid email and password.

-    {% hint style='info' %} If you are using a Single-Sign-On authentication with IBMid, use ibmcloud login --sso. {% endhint %}
+    If you are using a Single-Sign-On authentication with IBMid, use ibmcloud login --sso.

 1. Select an **Account** and a **Region**.